robertsmichaelj/skylight/README.md

 ## Features

 * Choose where to insert Skylight instance
-* Choose what the header reads
+* Choose what the header reads from a list of headers below (or make your own)
 * Choose the number of cells to show
 * Choose which URLs to pull information from